carlzhu/lockplan/README.md

-# LockPlan
+# VocalClerk

-LockPlan is a comprehensive task management application built with Spring Boot and React.
+VocalClerk is a comprehensive task management application built with Spring Boot and React.
 It helps users organize their tasks, set priorities, and manage deadlines efficiently.

 ## Features